annashipman/annashipman.github.io/_posts/2022-03-22-meeting-check-in.md

 When you are not as confident speaking up in a meeting, you can spend a lot of mental energy wondering about *how* to say what you want to say, including things like how loud your voice will have to be, and often the moment will have passed.
 Once you've made your first contribution though, the next one is easer as the technicalities are out of the way.

-So in a meeting where you want everyone to participate, it's best to give everyone a chance to practice using their voice on a low effort, low impact comment at the beginning,
+So in a meeting where you want everyone to participate, it's best to give everyone a chance to practise using their voice on a low effort, low impact comment at the beginning,

 ## Don't make it something meaningful